BrodyVoth/spotify-viz/README.md

 ```

 5) Visit `http://localhost:8000` and log in with your Spotify account.
 6) Play a song in your Spotify client of choice.
-The visualizer will take a moment to sync before initializing.
+The example visualizer will take a moment to sync before initializing.

 #### Hello World